davesrose/Node_mySQL_Bamazon/README.md

+This is a project using Node.js and mySQL to create a database with customer, manager, and supervisor tables.

 I followed most of the homework, accept I thought Bamazon should be more like Amazon.
 If a customer orders more then what's in stock, they'll be alerted to how many are backordered.
 Further orders are prevented.
 Included are examples of each interface:

 **node bamazonCustomer.js:**